Last Updated : Sept 2022

 CARE Ratings Ltd

-It’s Profits have grown consistently with a 5% CAGR in the last 5 years, VST is generating more than Rs.250 Cr of free cash flows every year.
-Further, it had a consistent dividend payout of 60-70% in 2009-19 (Currently it is at 57%).
-The company’s sales have grown at a CAGR rate of 6% in the last 3 years.
-Additionally it has grown its Return on Equity and Return on Capital Employed at an average growth rate of 37% and 56% respectively in the last 5 years.
-VST also remains a net-debt free company which makes it a more attractive bet.
-On the negative front all the cigarette making companies are prone to hike in excise duty and other taxes and any dramatic changes in taxes on tobacco related products could impact VST’s bottom-line growth.
+The company’s sales have grown at a CAGR rate of 2.35% in the last 3 years.
+Additionally, it has grown its Return on Equity and Return on Capital Employed at an average growth rate of 35.5% and 50.1% respectively in the last 5 years.
+VST also remains a net-debt free company which makes it more attractive.
+The Government in the past two budget have not imposed further taxes on the sales of cigarettes which is a positive for the sector.
 Also a major concern for cigarette makers has been the Illegal cigarette market which has grown consistently in the country and accounts for 1/4th of the overall Indian cigarette market.

 Indian Energy Exchange

 IEX Ltd is the one of the first and largest energy exchanges in India which provided a nationwide automated trading platform for physical delivery of electricity, Renewable Energy Certificates and Energy Saving Certificates.
 This exchange platform enables competent price discovery and increases the availability and transparency of the power market in India while also enhances the speed and efficiency of trade execution.
 More than 6,600 participants are registered on IEX from 29 states and 5 UTs.
 Over 4,800 registered participants were eligible to trade electricity contracts and over 4,400 registered participants were eligible for trading Renewable energy certificates (REC) contracts.